ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 ### Installation

 The official .NET library is available from the ProfitBricks GitHub account found [here](https://github.com/profitbricks/profitbricks-sdk-net).
-You can download the latest stable version cloning the repository and then adding the project to your solution.
+You can download the latest stable version by cloning the repository and then adding the project to your solution.

 Or you can add the SDK by using nuget: